kexiZeroing/kexiZeroing.github.io/src/posts/pixel-resolution-fps.md

 ```

 ## requestAnimationFrame
 The smoothness of an animation depends on the frame rate of the animation.
 Frame rate is measured in **frames per second (fps)**.
 More frames, means more processing, which can often cause skipping.
 This is what is meant by the term **dropping frames**.
-Most screens have a refresh rate of 60Hz (`1000ms / 60fps = 16.7ms`), it’s useless to perform a repaint if the screen cannot show it due to its limitations.
+Most screens have a refresh rate of 60Hz (`1000ms / 60fps = 16.7ms`), it’s useless to perform a repaint if the screen cannot show it due to its limitations. *By the way, `setTimeout(animFrame, 1000 / 60)` is used in old animation libraries.*

 ```js
 // normal refresh rate